‘Sing Sing’ Uncovers Humanity Behind Barred Walls

 By

-“Sing Sing” is a modern “Shawshank Redemption” in finding personal freedom against incarceration.
+“Sing Sing” is a modern “Shawshank Redemption” about finding personal freedom against incarceration.

 Directed and co-written by Greg Kwedar, “Sing Sing” follows the true story of convicted felons rehabilitating themselves through the art of theater.